Exercise 10, p. 103-104

 study English.
 About two years ago, she enrolled (45) at Vanier College.
 She has

-learned (46) lot of English lately.
+learned (46) a lot of English lately.
 All of us help/have been helping/have

 helped (47) her.
 My younger brother and sisters have forgotten (48) how